phantom-owls/ANCHOR-features-old/README.md

   </tr>
   <tr>
     <td>mean_iat_in_session</td>
-    <td>Average inter-arrival time between dialogues _within_ a session, calculated over all the session we identify during a day.</td>
+    <td>Average inter-arrival time between dialogues <i>within</i> a session, calculated over all the session we identify during a day.</td>
     <td>A session captures the sequence of the signaling dialogues (both MAP or Diameter) that have a max inter-arrival time below 30s. </td>
   </tr>
   <tr>
     <td>sd_iat_in_session</td>
-    <td>Standard deviation of the inter-arrival time between dialogues _within_ a session, calculated over all the session we identify during a day.</td>
+    <td>Standard deviation of the inter-arrival time between dialogues <i>within</i> a session, calculated over all the session we identify during a day.</td>
     <td>A session captures the sequence of the signaling dialogues (both MAP or Diameter) that have a max inter-arrival time below 30s. </td>
  </tr>
   <tr>
     <td>mean_iat_session</td>
-    <td>Average inter-arrival time _between_ different sessions, calculated for all the session we identify during a day.</td>
+    <td>Average inter-arrival time <i>between</i> different sessions, calculated for all the session we identify during a day.</td>
     <td>A session captures the sequence of the signaling dialogues (both MAP or Diameter) that have a max inter-arrival time below 30s. </td>
   </tr>
    <tr>
     <td>sd_session_iat</td>
-    <td>Standard deviation of the inter-arrival time _between_ different sessions, calculated for all the session we identify during a day.</td>
+    <td>Standard deviation of the inter-arrival time <i>between</i> different sessions, calculated for all the session we identify during a day.</td>
     <td>A session captures the sequence of the signaling dialogues (both MAP or Diameter) that have a max inter-arrival time below 30s. </td>
   </tr>
   <tr>